MiladNooraei/Semi-Educational-System/README.md

 # Semi Educational System

-An Semi Educational System implemented using Java
+An Semi Educational System implemented using Java and Object Oriented Programming concepts
 ## Description
 1. Students

 Each student in this program include some information such as:
 - Name
 - Last name